 How do I pay for stuff?

-Are there wristband nights or matinee specials for rides?
+Are there wristband specials for rides?

 In partnership with our attractions vendor, Marenna Amusements, we offer single-night wristbands $35.
 The family pack of tickets is also popular.
 Tickets are good for all three nights; wristbands are good for one night only.